MicroStrategy/rest-api-docs/docs/microstrategy-rest-api-samples/create-reports-on-the-fly.md

 ---
-sidebar_label: Create Reports on the Fly
+sidebar_label: Create reports on the fly
-title: REST API Sample - Create Reports on the Fly
+title: REST API sample - Create reports on the fly
 description: This interactive REST API sample highlights the ability to create reports on the fly, with ad-hoc object fetching and incremental fetch.
 ---